 We use swimming as a non-impact exercise that strengthens your pets muscles while simultaneously assisting them with buoyancy.
 Swimming acts as a cardiovascular workout that targets all muscles in the body.
-Swimming allows your pet to achieve maximum range of motion and leads to increased muscle development.
-For our patients who have trouble walking on land, the waters assistive properties help them workout while reducing the impact on their joints.
+For our patients who have trouble walking on land, the water's assistive properties help them workout while reducing the impact on their joints.

 *All of our patients go in the pool with a staff member and are assisted at all times. *

-Laser therapy uses a cold red light laser to promote healing and aid in pain management.
-Visible red light is absorbed by skin layers very efficiently and is best for uses such as treating wounds and infections and repairing cell damage.
-It does this by stimulating the fibroblastic activity in the cells.
+Laser light uses photons to accelerate healing and aid in pain management.
+The photons are absorbed by skin layers very efficiently, repairing cell damage and is best for treating wounds and arthritis.
+It does so by stimulating the fibroblastic activity in the cells.
 These cells then produce collagen fibers which aid production of connective tissue.
-Light energy reduces inflammation and increases the flow of blood to the area which encourages healing.
+Light energy reduces inflammation by increasing the flow of blood to the area which encourages healing.
 It also enhances their body’s immune system, and causes the release of endorphins which help to relieve their pain.

 Some of our patients who cannot achieve maximum mobility on their own are often good candidates for a mobility cart or wheelchair.
-We use only Eddie's Wheel's mobility carts because they are custom made to fit your pet perfectly.
-Once the animal adapts to the cart they are often able to regain independence and have the freedom to walk, run, and play in their new wheelchair.
-If you're interested in having your dog measured for an Eddie's Wheels cart, please call or e-mail us to learn more.
-We also have variety of Eddie's Wheel's cart for rental.
+We use Eddie's Wheel's mobility carts because they are custom made to fit your pet perfectly and are adaptable to fit your dogs needs.
+Once the animal adapts to the cart, they are often able to regain independence. and have the freedom to walk, run, and play in their new wheelchair regaining confidence and freedom.

 How can my pet benefit from physical rehabilitation?